 Deena, who works exclusively with Studio Designer software, shares some of the top truths accountants want designers to know about better managing their books.

 Client payments can prove to be a particular beast for designers, especially those who value keeping creative conversations separate from discussions about money.
 “Designers want to be paid quickly.
 A lack of clear payment terms and an inconsistent billing schedule can make that difficult,” explains Deena.
-A little organization can go a long way, however.
+However, when developing strategies to produce better bookkeeping for interior designers, a little organization can go a long way.
 “Create processes to avoid being out of pocket,” she explains, noting a few immediate must-do’s: “Collect 100 percent on goods and estimated freight upfront.
 Collect an accessories allowance before shopping for the installation.
 Send time billing out consistently.
 Set expectations and communicate so clients are not surprised when they receive an invoice.”

 While creatives aren’t necessarily known for their financial prowess, proper bookkeeping can be a learned skill.
 If you don’t have the time or inclination, hire a professional who does.
 “Most interior designers we know dislike bookkeeping and dealing with money.
 Outsourcing the bookkeeping takes the day-to-day work off the designer’s plate,” says Deena.
 Yet even if you opt to outsource, as she points out, “we don’t work in isolation.”
 A commitment to communication between designers and their accountants, whether in-house or hired out, is key.